-- 1. Check Bit 3 of the OACS field to determine if the DUT supports Namespace Management.
-If the DUT does support Namespace Management, then this test is not applicable. - 2.
+- 1. Check the NVME Specification version supported by DUT using the value reported in the Identify Controller Data Structure VER field (83:80).
+If the DUT supports v2.0 or higher skip this test. - 2.
+Check Bit 3 of the OACS field to determine if the DUT supports Namespace Management.
+If the DUT does support Namespace Management, then this test is not applicable. - 3.
 Perform an Identify Command for CNS=05h with NSID=FFFFFFFh.